 90s and grunge fashion are really making a resurgence for better or worse.
 From the moment Miley Cyrus appeared with hair buns at the VMA’s last year, it was obvious the ’90s were back with a bang.

 With that in mind, here’s a nostalgic 90’s post featuring the good, the bad and the ugly!

-I’m 26 so I grew up in the 90’s and had a lot of fun with trends such as plastic chokers, bandanas, combat pants, dungareees, scrunchies, hair mascara, face glitter etc.
+I’m 26 so I grew up in the ’90s and had a lot of fun with trends such as plastic chokers, bandanas, combat pants, dungarees, scrunchies, hair mascara, face glitter, etc.

 I’d actually prefer these bad boys to make a comeback..here’s hoping!

-Here are a few memories for you all and a guide to incorporating the 90’s into your current wardrobes without making the mistakes you made first time round. 😉
+Here are a few memories for you all and a guide to incorporating the 90s into your current wardrobes without making the mistakes you made the first time around. 😉

 Bright eyeshadow, big shoes and wacky outfits…I loved them soooo much 😥 It was never really about the music with the Spice Girls, it was all about the attitude!